Manuel Ulloa Elías: Political career

 He died in exile in Madrid, Spain in 1992 in aftermath of the 1992 constitutional crisis.

 Family

-He married firstly Carmen García Elmore, daughter of Carlos García Gastañeta, a CEO of W. R. Grace and Company.
-Next he married a Belgian, Nadine van Perborgh, and thirdly in 1978 Isabel Zorraquín, marquise of Mariño, the divorced wife of Vicente Sartorius y Cabeza de Vaca.
+He married firstly Carmen García Elmore, daughter of Carlos García Gastañeta, CEO of the local W. R. Grace and Company office.
+Next he married a Belgian, Nadine van Peborgh, with whom he had two sons, Manuel Jr. and Fernando.

+He married thirdly in 1978 Isabel Zorraquín, marquise of Mariño, the divorced wife of Vicente Sartorius y Cabeza de Vaca.
 Lastly in 1987 Ulloa married Princess Elizabeth of Yugoslavia.
-They separated in 1989, but did not divorce, so Elizabeth became Ulloa's widow when he died in 1992.
+They separated in 1989, but did not divorce, so Elizabeth became Ulloa's official widow when he died in 1992.
 From 1990 to 1992 he had a close relationship with the Peruvian writer and socialite Maki Miró Quesada.